-Published 25th January 2018 & validated 15th March 2018
+Published 25th June 2018 & validated 16th July 2018

 Short-Term Dax Elliott Wave Analysis

-Updated 15th March 2018
+Updated 25th June 2018

 Mid- And Long-Term Dax Elliott Wave Analysis

-Updated 8th February 2018
+Published 8th February 2018

-In the medium timeframe, the Dax index has completed a contracting triangle of cycle degree.
-It has started from the peak of the tech bubble in early 2001 and finished in 2011 with a breakout to the upside.
 We expect to see cycle wave V in the coming years.
 This should lead to a bull market for at least a part of the next decade.
 Triangle breakouts are usually swift.
 From a technical analysis perspective, a right look of the entire wave structure would develop if we see a cycle wave V in the magnitude of at least 38% in comparison to the previous cycle waves.